MooersLab/emacsclient-custom-frames/README.md

 Emacsclient opens a new frame (aka what non-Emacs users or non-Emacsens call a window).
 It can be preferable to have multiple frames open rather than multiple panes (Emacsens call these windows) open in a frame, especially when working on multiple projects, each with an independent context.
-The server can run for days or even months, so the frames can remain up for days or months.
+The server can run for days or months, so the frames remain up for days or months.

 It took me too long to grasp the joys of **emacslient**.
 I wish that I had started using them earlier.